DamoM73/turtle_vid_tute/lesson_4.md

 Functions are blocks of code that we can run several times in our program.
 So far in our programming all our blocks of code are only run once.
 Even loop blocks are only run once, although the code inside the block is repeated.
 But once you have gone past a loop, you can't go back and run it gain.

 With functions, we move a block of code outside of the main program sequence, and give it a label.
-We can then use that block as many times as we like by *call* the function name from within the main program sequence.
+We can then use that block as many times as we like by *calling* the function name from within the main program sequence.

 To understand this more clearly, we will start with my solution for ***lesson_3_ex_4.py**.